-The theatre was threatened with demolition in the mid 1980s and in 1986, actor-manager Roland Muldoon mounted a campaign to acquire the freehold and to re-open the Hackney Empire as a permanent performance space; allowing the theatre to return to theatrical use for its 85th anniversary.
+The theatre was threatened with demolition in the mid-1980s and in 1986, actor-manager Roland Muldoon mounted a campaign to acquire the freehold and to re-open the Hackney Empire as a permanent performance space, allowing the theatre to return to theatrical use for its 85th anniversary.

 In 2001, the Empire closed for a £17 million refurbishment project designed by Tim Ronalds Architects with Carr and Angier acting as theatre consultants.
 It was reopened in 2004.
 Because of its refurbishment, the theatre is now able to seat 1,275 audience members.